libp2p/js-libp2p/doc/CONNECTION_MANAGER.md

 - `maxEventLoopDelay`: sets the maximum event loop delay (measured in milliseconds) this node is willing to endure before it starts disconnecting peers.
 Defaults to `Infinity`.
 - `pollInterval`: sets the poll interval (in milliseconds) for assessing the current state and determining if this peer needs to force a disconnect.
 Defaults to `2000` (2 seconds).
 - `movingAverageInterval`: the interval used to calculate moving averages (in milliseconds).
 Defaults to `60000` (1 minute).
 This must be an available interval configured in `Metrics`
-- `defaultPeerValue`: number between 0 and 1.
-Defaults to 1.